CS2-SkinSwapper/Cs2-Skinchanger/README.md

-# CS2 SkinChanger 🎨🔫
+# CS2 SkinSwapper 🎨🔫

-**CS2 SkinChanger** is a powerful tool for *Counter-Strike 2* that allows you to change in-game skins effortlessly.
+**CS2 SkinSwapper** is a powerful tool for *Counter-Strike 2* that allows you to change in-game skins effortlessly.
 With this SkinSwapper, you can customize your loadout by swapping default skins with premium ones, giving your weapons and equipment a fresh, unique look without spending real money.

 ## ⚡ Features:
 - **Easy Skin Swapping:** Instantly swap any weapon or equipment skin with just a few clicks.